Carnival: United Kingdom

 In England, the three days before Lent were called Shrovetide.
 A time for confessing sins ("shriving"), it had fewer festivities than the continental Carnivals.
 Today, Shrove Tuesday is celebrated as Pancake Day, but little else of the Lent-related Shrovetide survived the 16th-century English Reformation.

 Since 2012, Hastings in East Sussex has celebrated with its own Mardi Gras, or Fat Tuesday.
 Five days of music and street events culminating with a Grand Ball on Fat Tuesday itself.
-Loosely based on the New Orleans style of carnival, Hastings has taken its own course.